Brett Keisel

-Brett Keisel (born September 19, 1978) is a former American football defensive end who played 12 seasons in the National Football League (NFL) for the Pittsburgh Steelers.
-He was drafted by the Steelers in the seventh round of the 2002 NFL Draft.
-He played college football at Brigham Young University.
+Brett Keisel (born September 19, 1978) is an American former professional football player who was a defensive end for 13 seasons with the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the BYU Cougars.
+He was selected by the Steelers in the seventh round of the 2002 NFL draft.

 College career

 Keisel was redshirted his freshman year at BYU.
 He played defensive end his sophomore year and then the following year transferred to Snow College.
 He then returned to BYU to finish his college football career.
 Keisel had a total of 66 tackles, with 39 being solo tackles, 9 quarterback sacks, and 19 stops behind the line of scrimmage.

 Professional career

+Pittsburgh Steelers

-The Pittsburgh Steelers selected Keisel in the seventh round (242nd overall) of the 2002 NFL Draft.
+The Pittsburgh Steelers selected Keisel in the seventh round (242nd overall) of the 2002 NFL draft.
 Keisel was the 21st defensive end drafted in 2002.

 On July 23, 2002, the Pittsburgh Steelers signed Keisel to a three-year, $932,000 contract.

-In his rookie year, he made five appearances, making four tackles.
+As a rookie, he made five appearances, making four tackles.